pkane2001/Distort/docs/multitone.md

 * Add: setting to enable/disable phase unwrapping in phase plot
 * Change: DSD upsampling filter is now increased automatically with larger DSD multipliers to eliminate images above Nyquist

-Added dither option to settings
-Added clear plots/results button
-Changed multi-tone generation for better separation in lower frequencies Fixed an error when enumerating audio devices that don’t report their settings

 ## Changes in 1.1.2
 * Add: Wow and Flutter measurements for LPs and tapes,  drift vs frequency plot